How to choose a graduate technology employer, by CGI

 To help you identify your personal priorities when choosing an employer, CGI has given us unprecedented access to its intern, graduate and experienced professionals who explain what they like best about their employer.

 Consider… a variety of projects

 Your day-to-day work can differ widely according to your role.
-Emma Wilkinson is a project management office resource analyst in Edinburgh for one of CGI’s largest government accounts.
-‘My role consists of recruiting and managing resources on the project.
-I gather requirements from the client, advertise the roles, organise CV reviews, set up interviews and take each new person through our onboarding [welcoming] process.’
+Emma Wilkinson is a commercial executive in Edinburgh.
+‘My role for one of CGI’s largest government accounts consisted of recruiting and managing resources on the project,’ she recalls.
+‘I gathered requirements from the client, advertised the roles, organised CV reviews, set up interviews and took each new person through our onboarding [welcoming] process.’

 Consider… a friendly workplace